You are here

 Storybook Birthday Party

-As far as first birthday ideas go, we think this one is will have a fairy tale ending.
-Turn children's books into a birthday wonderland and watch the "characters" come to life!
+As far as first birthday ideas go, we think this one will have a fairy tale ending.
+Turn children's books into a birthday wonderland and have baby’s favorite fairy tales and stories come to life!

 Hire a local baker to create cupcakes decorated with your baby's favorite characters.
 Glitter frosting adds a magical touch.
-Or you can make these tasty treats at home.
+If you want to add a more personal touch try making these tasty treats at home or add a fun cupcake topper to homemade or store-bought cupcakes.

-Ask a dynamic friend to read aloud, or hire a storyteller from your local library.
+Ask a dynamic friend to read a favorite storybook aloud, or hire a storyteller from your local library.
 Sing-along nursery rhymes are optional.

 Little Golden Books make great takeaways.
-Build everyone's book collections with a few that match the party's books. ($4 each; borders.com)
+Build everyone's book collections with a few that match the party's books.
+This party favor is one that guests young and old will cherish. ($4, amazon.com)